sebastiancarlos/faaah/README.md

 It's also an agnostic proxy between any OpenAPI-expecting tool, and any LLM.

-For an advanced usage, check [**GraphRAG fully driven through FAAAH**](https://github.com/sebastiancarlos/graphrag-faaah).
+As an example, check [**GraphRAG fully driven through FAAAH**](https://github.com/sebastiancarlos/graphrag-faaah).

 ## Video Demo